gobasu/alchemy/README.md

         $app->addRoute('*', 'your\controller\MyController->index');

-The difference between using class' method and object's method is when you are using operator `->` framework will automaticaly create an instance of given class.
+The difference between using class' method and object's method is when you are using operator `->` framework will automaticaly create an instance of given class and call a method.
 Otherhand if you use `::` operator framework will search for a static method and instead creating an instace it will just call that method

 **Types**